ayurmedia/atom-sync/README.md

   * click "New"
   * Add Path to your Cygwin-Installation e.g. "C:\cygwin\bin"
   * close dialogs

 * now atom should be able to use ssh + rsync
   * to proberly use ssh without password with autorized_keys, you need to have .ssh folder etc.
   * in cygwin you can open "cygwin terminal" and check by "ls .ssh"
   * maybe you need to create a pub-key with "ssh-keygen", look in internet for further instructions.
+  * best to create a pub-key without password, so that you dont have to type password always.

 ### Quick Start ###